Elder abuse under penal code 368 pc comes in many forms and can be perpetrated by family members, friends, caretakers or nursing home facilities.

 |Jail or Prison||Up to 1 year in county jail||2-4 years of state prison|

-There are legal defenses to elder abuse that a defense attorney can utilize in your defense, including challenging each element of the crime.
+There are legal defenses to allegations of elder abuse under penal code 368 that a defense attorney can utilize in your defense, including challenging each element of the crime.
 A common defense in these cases is that of being falsely accused: